History

 Prerequisites: HI-103 or HI-104

 Politics and diplomacy of World War II; the dynamics of the rebirth of Europe since VE Day.
 The effects of total war upon Europe.
-[Applicable to the Global Studies Concentration.]
+Counts for Europe/United States in the History major.

 Every 2-3 years.
 3 Credits